Deep Space 2: Spacecraft

 Each probe weighed 2.4 kg and was encased in a protective aeroshell.
 They rode to Mars aboard another spacecraft, the Mars Polar Lander.

 Upon arrival near the south polar region of Mars on December 3, 1999, the basketball-sized shells were released from the main spacecraft, plummeting through the atmosphere and hitting the planet's surface at over 179 m/s.
 On impact, each shell was designed to shatter, and its grapefruit-sized probe was to punch through the soil and separate into two parts.
 The lower part, called the forebody, was designed to penetrate as far as 0.6 m into the soil.
 It contained the primary science instrument on board, the Evolved Water Experiment.
 The upper part of the probe, or aftbody, was designed to remain on the surface in order to transmit data through its UHF antenna to the Mars Global Surveyor spacecraft in orbit around Mars.
 The Mars Global Surveyor would act as a relay in order to send the data collected back to Earth.
 The two sections of the probe were designed to remain connected via a data cable.

 Science Instruments

-The probes are each equipped with five instruments to enable analysis of the atmosphere, surface, and subsurface.
+The probes were each equipped with five instruments to enable analysis of the atmosphere, surface, and subsurface.